 - Chopped fresh parsley for garnish (optional)

-- Pour 1 cup of cold water into the Instant Pot and place the trivet inside.
-Put potato pieces on the trivet.
+- Pour 1 cup of cold water into a 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker, and place the trivet or a vegetable steamer basket inside.
+Put potato pieces on the trivet or basket.
 Close lid, set the valve to “Sealing.”
 Press the “Pressure Cook” or “Manual” button and set the timer for 10 minutes.

 - While the potatoes are cooking, chop the carrots, green beans and scallions and ready the tomato paste and seasonings.